iqbalfn/camp/README.md

 Contribute
 ----------

 This project is under MIT license, and hosted on github.
-You know what is that mean, don't you?
+There's always new tag that may visible on article content, I'll need help to add more parser/converter for each element.
+Please see below list of element that need to convert.

 TODO
 ----